OUR COMMUNITY HEALTH & SAFETY POLICY

 Please note this site is continually being updated.
 We apologise if some of the navigational buttons are not working or out of place.
 If you find difficulties getting the information you need, please contact ICS by phone 07 419 428 03 or e-mail us at firstname.lastname@example.org

-DUE TO THE PANDEMIC COVID-19, NO CONFERENCE OR WORKSHOPS HAVE BEEN CANCELLED HOWEVER, all 2020 conferences had been postponed to new dates in 2021!
+DUE TO THE PANDEMIC COVID-19, NO CONFERENCE OR WORKSHOPS HAVE BEEN CANCELLED HOWEVER, all 2020 conferences had been postponed to new dates in 2021 and relocated to Queensland!

-For more detailed information about the conference you are interested in, please click on the specific conference page.
+For detailed information about the conference you are interested in, please click on the specific conference page.

 We have taken this approach so that it gives confidence and clarity to our delegates.